-- 1. For any claim to be made within the 3 years from date of purchase you will be required to provide and supply us with your original proof of purchase. - 2.
-Your gas fire must have been commissioned by Gas Safe registered installer, evidence of which you must provide together with the registration number. - 3.
-Your appliance must have been serviced annually by Gas Safe registered installer, evidence of which must be provided, such as the receipt. - 4.
-Purchase(s) must be made through an authorised stockist/retailer.
+- I. For any claim to be made within the 3 years from date of purchase you will be required to provide and supply us with your proof of purchase. - 2.
+Your gas fire must have been commissioned by a CORGI/Gas Safe\ registered installer, evidence of which you must provide together with the CORGI/Gas Safe\ registration number. - 3.
+Your appliance must have been serviced annually, irrespective of use, by a CORGI/Gas Safe\ registered installer, evidence of which must be provided, such as the receipt.

 Please note all consumable items such as any ceramics including; coals, pebbles, the matrix, front strips, side cheeks, rear panels and tapered rear panels are not covered by the 3 year guarantee.
+For all Electric fires purchased the 3 year guarantee commences from the date of purchase, providing that you can supply the proof of purchase.
+This does not cover consumable items such as pebbles, coals or light bulbs.